Marcelino Bernal: Club career

-A talented all-around midfielder, able to win possession effectively as well as score goals, Bernal spent most of his club career with Puebla and Toluca.
+A talented all-around midfielder who was able to win possession effectively as well as score goals, Bernal spent most of his club career with Puebla and Toluca.
 He won two championships: Puebla in 1990 and Pachuca in 1999.
 He ended his top-flight career with UNAM in 2001.

 International career

-He got 65 caps and 5 goals for the Mexico national team between 1988 and 1998, and he participated at the World Cups in 1994 and 1998.
+Bernal got 65 caps and 5 goals for the Mexico national team between 1988 and 1998, and he participated at the World Cups in 1994 and 1998.
 Bernal's career developed at a relatively late stage, and he earned 58 of his 65 caps at the age of 30 or older.
 At the 1994 World Cup he scored a goal in the game against Italy, but he was best known for the Mexico-Bulgaria second-round game in which he cleared a shot from Krasimir Balakov, but in doing so, he fell on the net and snapped the post, causing the goal to cave in.
 An eight-minute delay was needed to install a new net and play resumed.
 Mexico would eventually lose in a penalty shootout, in which Bulgaria goalkeeper Borislav Mihaylov saved Bernal's attempt.

+Managerial career

+Bernal managed the Guerreros de Hermosillo in 2010.